What is tummy time and why should you do it?

 How long should you do tummy time?

 Now that you know when to start, you need to decide how long tummy time should be done for.
-WHO (World Health Organization) advises that tummy time during the first year of life should add up to at least 30 minutes per day, spread out over multiple tummy time sessions.
-This is, however, the minimal requirement and if your baby is willing you can easily increase this amount of time to between 40 and 60 minutes a day.
+The World Health Organization (WHO) advises that tummy time during the first year of life should add up to at least 30 minutes per day, spread out over multiple tummy time sessions.
+This is, however, the minimal requirement, and if your baby is willing, you can easily increase this amount of time to between 40 and 60 minutes a day.

 Tummy time will always deliver the best results if you are spending that time with your baby, so be sure to get down to the floor with them and use that time for bonding, having conversations, and showing them the world around them.

 Want to learn more?
 Join our top-rated Diploma in Early Childhood Development today and get a free 4-week trial.